isomerpages/govtech-stp/_work-pass-holder-lane/02b-owph-additional-responsibilities.md

 ### Penalties for non-compliance

-Companies and pass holders have a joint duty to comply with the entry approval requirements listed above.
-Work pass holders are also responsible for ensuring their dependants comply with the entry approval requirements.
+<p style="font-size:16px;">Companies and pass holders have a joint duty to comply with the entry approval requirements listed above.
+Work pass holders are also responsible for ensuring their dependants comply with the entry approval requirements.</p>

-If any party is unable to fulfil the requirements, please <b>do not</b> bring the pass holders into Singapore.
+<p style="font-size:16px;">If any party is unable to fulfil the requirements, please <b>do not</b> bring the pass holders into Singapore.</p>

-Enforcement measures, including criminal proceedings, revocation of passes and suspension of work pass privileges, will be taken for non-compliance or false declarations.
+<p style="font-size:16px;">Enforcement measures, including criminal proceedings, revocation of passes and suspension of work pass privileges, will be taken for non-compliance or false declarations.</p>